manishasarode1234/my_demo/README.md

 # my_demo
-this is my first repository
+This is my first repository.
+Auther - Manisha Sarode